-Often, the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they can be used in a different combination or administered at a different rate.
+Often, the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy.
+However, they can be used in a different combination or administered at a different rate.

 Your doctor may also suggest clinical trials that study new ways to treat this type of recurrent cancer.

-Whichever treatment plan you choose, palliative care will be important to alleviate symptoms and side effects.
+Whichever treatment plan you choose, palliative care will be essential to alleviate symptoms and side effects.

 If the treatment does not work

-Patients who have advanced cancer and who are expected to live less than 6 months may wish to consider a type of palliative care called hospice care.
+Patients with advanced cancer who are expected to live less than six months may wish to consider a type of palliative care called hospice care.

 Hospice care is designed to provide the best quality of life possible for people nearing the end of life.

-Hospice care is attention at the end of life.
-A team of health professionals and volunteers provide it.
-They give medical, psychological and spiritual support.
+Hospice care is attendance at the end of life.
+A team of health professionals and volunteers provides it.
+They give medical, psychological, and spiritual support.